ArjunJayachandran125/Notes-App-Backend/README.md

 # Notes App API

 A secure REST API for creating, reading, updating, and deleting notes.
 Each note belongs to an authenticated user and all note operations are protected with JWT authentication.
-Built with **Node.js**, **Express**, and **MongoDB**.
+Built with Node.js, Express, and MongoDB, with optional file upload support using Multer.

 ## Overview

-This project demonstrates a complete backend setup including authentication, protected routes, and error handling.
+This project demonstrates a complete backend setup including authentication, protected routes, modular architecture, file upload handling, and centralized error processing.
-Users can register, log in, and manage their own notes.
+Users can register, log in, manage their own notes, and optionally upload files such as images/documents through Multer.

 ## Features

 - JWT authentication (register and login)
 - Secure CRUD operations for notes
+- Multer integration for file uploads (stored locally in /uploads)
 - Middleware-based error handling
 - Express-Async-Handler for async control flow
 - Modular MVC structure
+- Environment-based configuration using dotenv

 ## Tech Stack

 - Node.js
 - Express.js
 - MongoDB + Mongoose
+- Multer
 - JSON Web Token (JWT)
 - bcryptjs
 - dotenv